Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

 VPN Gateway uses service health to notify about planned and unplanned maintenance.
-Configuring service health will notify you about changes made to your VPN connectivity.

 **Resources**